blyxyas/nightly2version/README.md

 # `nightly2version`

-This is a very lightweight, **very fast**, `#[no_std]`-compatible Rust crate destined to converting from a Rust version to a timestamp and vice-versa (Along other kinds of version-checking shenanigans)
+This is a very lightweight, as fast as constant-time / a single `match` statement, 0 deps, `#[no_std]`-compatible Rust crate destined to converting from a Rust version to a timestamp and vice-versa (Along other kinds of version-checking shenanigans)

 ```rust
 use nightly2version::RustVersion;